rockkingjy/OpenTracker/readme.md

     <img src="images/Opentracker.png", width="480">
 </p>

+# What is Visual Tracking?
+Visual Tracking is to track someone or something by just using a simple web camera.

+# What is OpenTracker?
+Open Tracker is a open sourced repository for Visual Tracking.
+It's written in C++, high speed, easy to use, and also easy to implemented in embedded system.

-**Why most of the trackers are written by matlab?
+**Why most of the modern trackers are written by matlab?
 Slow speed, lots of extra-packages, need loads of money to buy the licences, version compliance problems (gcc4.9 gcc5.0 oh my god)...
 Anyway, I hate that!
 C++ is fast and clear!
 I even doubt that the FPS measured by using matlab is really meaningful, especially for actual and embedded system use!
 So I will re-implement those trackers by cpp day by day, keep the clarity and less extra-packages in mind, hope you like it!**

 <p align="center">
     <img src="images/Crossing.gif", width="480">